xyy20040520/medicalhumanitiesmusic-2025-2/xu-yangyang.md

 Another opera in which the heroine suffers from tuberculosis.
 In La Traviata, the heroine Violetta also suffers from tuberculosis and eventually dies of it.[La Traviata](woo-yerin.md).

+If I could choose a piece of music to be played at my funeral, I would choose [the third movement of Rachmaninoff’s Symphony No. 2](https://youtu.be/hfgrXm1t69c?si=PK9pc6Qq4Kdt2fye).
+The emotions in this movement are deep and intensely concentrated, like waves that slowly rise and wash over the heart.
+The feelings that are difficult to put into words—love, regret, effort, and the warmth that still lingers—seem to seep through all at once.
+I think the time I have lived also felt like that.
+This movement speaks for me: “I loved as much as I could, and I tried my best to live.”I may not be good at expressing these things, but I feel that this music conveys my heart more accurately than words ever could.

 <img src="./xu-yangyang.png" alt="Abstract image of TB" style="width:33%;" />

 # 라 보엠